What doctors won't tell you about your parent's decline

 What doctors assume you know is often not what you actually know.
 They assume you're aware that your parent is struggling.
 They assume you know what the realistic expectations are for someone your parent's age with your parent's medical history.
 They assume you've already had conversations about it as a family.
 But you might be just starting to wake up to the fact that something is wrong.
 You might not have any idea what's realistic.
 You might be thinking that your parent should be fine, should stay independent, should not need this level of help, because you haven't had anyone tell you that the person you're caring for is declining in ways that you need to pay attention to.

-The answers you actually need are different from the ones the doctor might volunteer.
+The answers you actually need are different from the ones the doctor volunteers.
 You need to know how much you should be worried.
 You need to know what to watch for.
 You need to know what realistic expectations are for the next year, the next five years.
 You need to know whether your parent should still be driving, managing medications on their own, living alone.
 These are the practical questions that affect how you organize your life and your parent's safety.
 But you have to ask them specifically.
 They rarely come up on their own.

 How to Interpret the Silence

 Honesty sometimes looks uncomfortable because it is uncomfortable.
 If a doctor tells you, "Your parent's cognitive function has declined noticeably in the past year and this is something we should be monitoring more carefully," that statement is uncomfortable.
 It's naming a problem.
 It's suggesting something might be wrong.
-It's the opposite of optimistic.
 But that discomfort is coming from the honesty, not from the doctor's bedside manner.
 A doctor who is being honest with you might not be warm and reassuring about it.
 They might be clinical and matter-of-fact.
 This can feel cold, but it's often just the way direct communication sounds.

 You need to distinguish between actual information and comfortable silence.
 A doctor who says, "His blood pressure is good, let's see him again in six months," might be saying everything is fine.
 Or they might be saying, "Everything I can measure looks stable right now, but I'm still concerned about his cognition and I want to monitor it more."
 The same sentence can mean two different things depending on what's not being said.
 The unspoken part is often more important than the spoken part.